 ATN Directory Architecture

 The ATN Directory holds data in a hierarchy containing information about CAAs (Civil Aviation Authorities) and other ATN users.
 The above screen shot, using example data in Isode’s directory administration tool (Sodium), shows how this data could look.
+This screenshot show an entry for an AMHS User Agent (UA) which includes information on the associated AFTN address of the UA.
 Data in the ATN Directory is available to users worldwide.

 The diagram above shows how the ATN Directory is provided by multiple directory servers, and can support AMHS and non-AMHS applications utilizing data in the ATN Directory.
 Directory data will be stored in a server operated by the data owner.
 This model allows a CAA to start with a single directory server containing the CAA's own data for local use.
 This isolated server can then be connected to other servers using one or both of two mechanisms: